What's in this British Virgin Islands currency guide?

 Sending money to the British Virgin Islands

-When searching around for information on how to get a good exchange rate when sending money to the British Virgin Islands you need to start with finding out the latest United States Dollar foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to the British Virgin Islands you need to start with finding out the latest US Dollar foreign-transfer exchange rate.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).